ysoftdevs/odc-analyzer/technical-debt.md

 ## Caching

 * Caching might require large amount of RAM.
 In some cases, this might cause OOMs.
 * Expensive computation might be performed multiple times when another cache-miss is done before the computation is done.
+In order to resolve this issue, we need proper “get or compute” semantics.
 This might be solved by switching to spray-caching, which will however probably need a custom backend.
+[Guava Cache](https://guava-libraries.googlecode.com/files/JavaCachingwithGuava.pdf) seems to address the issue, except that it does not have an idiomatic Java API and it does not use Futures.
+While [ScalaCache](https://github.com/cb372/scalacache) can use Guava Cache as its backend, it does not seem to keep the “get or compute” semantics.
+Maybe the best option is to implement Guava Cache based backend for spray-caching.
 * Cache does not explicitly expire.
 The current workaround is using the cron job for periodic refresh.
 * Manual cache control makes it inconsistent when multiple instances behind a load-balancer are used.
 (Note that if you require such setup, you will probably want to do few adjustments.
 We are OK with consulting such changes and accepting some reasonable pull-request for supporting such functionality, but we don't want to implement it ourselves, because we don't need such setup.)